-Reason - To ensure an acceptable form of development in the interests of road safety.
+Reason: To ensure an acceptable form of development in the interests of road safety.

-- 5. No development shall commence until the following has been submitted to and approved by the Council, as Planning Authority in consultation with the Roads Authority; - a) Details (Plans scale 1:500 min) showing the requirements for any changes to the existing speed limits and relocation or provision of speed limit signage; - b) Written confirmation that a street lighting scheme design has been agreed with the Roads Authority; - c) Written confirmation that if required, any statutory process required to determine changes to the speed limits have been completed as agreed with the Roads Authority.
+- 7. No development shall commence until the following has been submitted to and approved by the Council, as Planning Authority in consultation with the Roads Authority; - a) Details (Plans scale 1:500 min and calculations) for the roads drainage to accommodate alterations to Pitgaveny Road and Calcots Road; - b) Details (Plans scale 1:500 min) showing the requirements for any changes to the existing speed limits and relocation or provision of speed limit signage; - c) Written confirmation that a street lighting scheme design has been agreed with the Roads Authority; - d) Details (Plans scale 1:500 min) showing site access visibility splays (4.5m x 43m) in each direction at all proposed site accesses onto Pitgaveny Road (U37E).